 - This project hopes to redefine the ethos of our department to explicitly promote equity, justice and inclusion in the field.

 - Our CSD programs are among the top in the nation, training future audiologists and speech-language pathologists; recruiting a more diverse student pool is every program’s hopeful approach.

 - We also want to tap into the latent power of a field of potential allies.
 We seek to revise the curricula and experiential opportunities across our five degree programs to train graduates to practice and promote cultural humility and a culture of alliance, and to center and amplify the voices of all minoritized patients.

-- Department Chair Bernard Rousseau is partnering with colleagues at Case Western Reserve University (CWRU) and Hampton University (Hampton) to develop the IMPACT program (Innovative Mentoring & Professional Advancement Through Cultural Training).
+- The University of Pittsburgh Department of Communication Science and Disorders is pleased to be partnering with colleagues at Case Western Reserve University (CWRU) and Hampton University (Hampton) to develop and support the IMPACT program (Innovative Mentoring & Professional Advancement Through Cultural Training).
 The IMPACT program will support diverse students’ acceptance into top graduate programs for SLP and audiology and build future leaders who understand and embody inclusion, diversity and compassion.

 - Hampton, located in Hampton, VA, is ranked fourth across all Historically Black Colleges and Universities (HBCU) and has the oldest established Communication Sciences and Disorders program at an HBCU in the country.

 - Case Western Reserve University (CWRU), located in Cleveland, OH, is one of the nation’s top research universities and is ranked first in the state of Ohio.